Obed101/alx-system_engineering-devops/0x14-mysql/README.md

-# This Folder Is Handling The Master-Slave (SOurce-Replica) Database
+# This Folder Is Handling The Master-Slave (Source-Replica) Database
 # Usage Using MySQL

 * Working with both servers, We first install